 Bring on the tropical vibes and bid farewell to the winter blues with these three gorgeous palms you can grow as indoor plants!
-Growing tropical plants at home will instantly revitalize your space and transport you back to your last beachy vacation.
+Growing tropical foliage plants at home will instantly revitalize your space and transport you back to your last beachy vacation.
 They’re just the thing to help you get past that icky, blah feeling that creeps up after months of grey skies and snow drifts.

 While not all tropical plants are cut out for indoor living during an Alberta winter, there are certainly a few that are up to the challenge.
 Palm trees are trademark tropical plants, but a few varieties are tough enough to thrive here, despite our limited daylight hours.
 Palms never go out of style, so adding a few into your living space will instantly update your home’s aesthetic.
 If you’re wanting to grow some of these popular tropical plants in Edmonton, these indoor palms should fit the bill.
 Here are the three best indoor tropical palms to incorporate into your decor this winter!